NLnetLabs/roto/README.md

 Some limitations are only present because we haven't come around to implementing them yet.
-Most limitations can be found in the issue tracker, but we've summarized the most important missing features here.
+Most limitations can be found in the issue tracker, but we've summarized some important missing features here.

 - Roto does not feature any looping constructs yet.
 If you need loops, you can use recursion instead as a workaround.